k2-fsa/sherpa/docs/source/onnx/tts/pretrained_models/vits.rst

   GIT_LFS_SKIP_SMUDGE=1 git clone https://huggingface.co/csukuangfj/vits-ljs
   cd vits-ljs
-  git lfs pull --include ".*onnx"
+  git lfs pull --include "*.onnx"

 Please check that the file sizes of the pre-trained models are correct.
 See the file sizes of ``*.onnx`` files below.